Veerhan-glitch/AROGYAM/README.md

         # The composite primary key (userid, offerid) found, that is not supported.
 The first column is selected.
                 unique_together = (('userid', 'offerid'),)

+                change: useroferid

+                        managed = False removed, delet on cascde feedback product id not done in .sql all defalt id are 0